rethinkdb/www/_posts/2015-06-11-pythonista.md

 ---
 layout: post
-title: "Mobile data processing with RethinkDB and Pythonista"
+title: "Data science on the iPad with RethinkDB and Pythonista"
 author: Ryan Paul
 author_github: segphault
+hero_image: 2015-06-11-pythonista-banner.png
 ---

 [Pythonista][] is an iOS application that brings Python development to